bdsoftpro/SoftAdmin/README.md

 DB_PASSWORD=secret
 ```

-Add the Voyager service provider to the `config/app.php` file in the `providers` array:
+Add the Softadmin service provider to the `config/app.php` file in the `providers` array:

 ```php
 'providers' => [